kre/Kinetic-Rules-Engine/README.md

+# Historical Note (301 - Permanent Redirect)

+The code in this repository is no longer being maintained.
+We have rebuilt the rules engine as a Node.js application.
+The [new version of the engine is available from this repository](https://github.com/Picolab/pico-engine).

+The easiest way to get started with the new engine is to [use this Quickstart](https://picolabs.atlassian.net/wiki/spaces/docs/pages/19791878/Pico+Engine+Quickstart).

 # Kinetic Rules Engine (KRE)

 The Kinetic Rules Engine (KRE), a open-source, cloud-based rule processing system.
 All of the properties listed above are present in any KRE system.